Richyrecarey/R-classifast/README.md

 * `method = "simple"`: It's the same as c("log", "svm") <br />
 * More methods are under development <br />

 All the options and parameters available to tweak are available at `help(classifast)`.

-Once trained, `classifast()` will return an object of class `classifast`, which has several methods implemented.
-For example:
+Once trained, `classifast()` will return an object of class `classifast`, which has several methods implemented:

+### summary.classifast()

 ```R
 # Train several classifiers on the Iris dataset
 output <- classifast(x = iris[-5], y = iris[5], method = "simple")
 summary(output)
 ```
-And we will have a table that should look like this:

- k-fold accuracy was approximated using 10-fold validation

- Accuracy (%) of the diferent methods used:

-  Method     kf %   Test % Train %
-1    log 96.66667 92.45283     100
+And it will return a table with a summary of different accuracy metrics for all the methods selected.

+### predict.classifast()

+Still developing